Microsoft spent two years trying to buy Activision Blizzard. For Xbox CEO, that was the easy part

 “His job really just starts today,” said analyst Gil Luria, technology strategist at D.A.
 Davidson, after the deal’s closure.
 “All he’s been doing is preparing for today where he actually gets to integrate the business.”

 And it marks the end of an era for Activision Blizzard CEO Bobby Kotick, who’s led the Southern California maker of Call of Duty and other blockbuster franchises since 1991 after helping to buy it from bankruptcy.
-Kotick said he’s helping with the transition until the end of the year.
+Kotick said he’s assisting with the transition until the end of the year.

 Activision Blizzard was still reeling from worker protests, lawsuits and government investigations over allegations of workplace harassment against women and unequal pay when Microsoft privately reached out about buying the company in 2021.